MohamedWah1d/Face-recognetion/README.md

 # Face-recognetion
-Creating a face-recognition machine learning model using simple classification algorithm KNN.
+Creating a face-recognition model using KNN, and use dimensionality reduction algorithms like PCA and LDA.